frconor-ebook/meditations/_posts/2025-05-07-our-lady-of-peace.md

 Everybody who comes into the center---in some ways they\'re looking for peace, peace in their heart, peace in their soul.
 And we transmit it with the atmosphere of this house and the things we do.

-Pope Benedict says, "'Peace is one of God\'s most beautiful names'" (*Ibid*.).
+Pope Benedict says, "'Peace is one of God\'s most beautiful names'" (*ibid*.).
 Everybody wants peace.

 There may be people around us---in our workplace, in our family environment---that need a bit more peace---maybe not just deep interior peace, but perhaps peace in their life, peace in their mind, peace in their family, peace in their work, peace in their nerves.